 Aside from aggregate maximums, students should also be aware of other loan restrictions that may prevent them from borrowing part or all of what they need through loans.
 Alternative loans are most often the programs with more restrictions.
 The GradPLUS loan does involve a light credit check.
-Historically, most GSD students do pass the credit check.
-Those who do not pass can reapply, attempt to fix the credit issue, or even apply with a co-signer.
+Historically, most GSD students pass the credit check.
+Those who do not pass can reapply, attempt to fix the credit issue, or apply with a co-signer.

 The other non-federal alternative loans may have school-imposed limitations.
-More specific information will be on the GSD webpage.
+More specific information about what private loans GSD students may be eligible for can be found on the Student Financial Services private loan comparison page.